-Does the word budget fill you with dread?
+Does the word ‘budget’ fill you with dread?

 Calculate your incomings and outgoings

-The first part of creating a budget is the most painful.
+- The first part of creating a budget is the most painful.
 This is when you’ll need to sit down with your bank statement and a calculator and get stuck in

 This can be a tough process – especially when it exposes those hidden costs you hadn’t even noticed – but once you’ve got it all written down, you can get to work on creating a realistic and workable budget.

 When you add everything up, the total amount of your incomings should be higher than your outgoings to avoid going into debt.

 Now that you’ve done the groundwork, it’s time to find out where you can start saving.
 Even if your incomings are greater than your outgoings, you still might want to cut costs to boost your savings and top up your emergency fund.

 Start by dividing your costs into fixed and variable.

 Fixed costs are the ones that you must pay and can’t easily control.
 These can include your rent or mortgage payment, commuting costs, and energy bills (you could also look at switching to a cheaper tariff!)